Burgh Island Hotel: Notable visitors

 Burgh Island Hotel is linked to the crime novelist Agatha Christie, as it inspired the settings for both And Then There Were None and the Hercule Poirot mystery Evil Under the Sun.

 The Beatles used the hotel when they were playing a concert in Plymouth.
-Other guests who have reputedly used the hotel include Edward and Mrs Simpson and it is said that Eisenhower and Churchill met there in the weeks leading up to the D-Day invasion.
+Other guests who have reputedly used the hotel include Edward VIII and Wallis Simpson and it is said that Eisenhower and Churchill met there in the weeks leading up to the D-Day invasion.